 Knowing if life coaching is right for you starts with understanding what exactly life coaching is, so let’s find out what life coaching is

 What do you think of when you hear the words life coaching?
-You might be wondering if it suits you, or how much it costs.
-Perhaps you imagine the US fad of someone jumping up and down on a podium, telling their enraptured audience to, “Carpe that diem!”
+You might be wondering ‘what is life coaching?’, ‘does it suit me?’, ‘how much does it cost?‘.
+Perhaps you imagine the US fad of someone jumping up and down on a podium, telling their enraptured audience to, “Carpe that Diem!”
 Or maybe you’re thinking the exact opposite, two people in a room, one lying on a chaise longue monologuing about their troubles while the other takes notes.
 In reality, life coaching rarely uses either of these approaches.
-Knowing if life coaching is right for you starts with understanding what exactly life coaching is, so let’s dig a little deeper…
+Knowing if life coaching is right for you starts with answering the question ‘what is life coaching?’.
+So let’s dig a little deeper…

 What is life coaching?

 “Coaching, of course, has been around as long as humans have been around – even if it went by other names, like parenting, teaching, mentoring, or consulting.” – Thomas J. Leonard.